 The Corporation institutionalizes the highest ethical standards through the strict implementation of the provisions of RS 6713, An Act Establishing a Code of Conduct and Ethical Standards for Public Officials and Employees.
-Board and Officers and Employees of LBP Leasing and Finance Corporation are among the Public Officials defined in the aforementioned law.
+Board and Officers of LBP Leasing and Finance Corporation are among the Public Officials defined in the aforementioned law.

 In addition, the Corporation also adopts a Code of Conduct and Employees Discipline to ensure the maintenance of administrative discipline among its officers and employees based on the principle that discipline is fundamental to its success as an organization and as a business concern.
-As such everyone are required to fully comply with the Code of Conduct and Employees Discipline.
-The Human Resource Unit under CSG monitors compliance in the Code of Conduct by preparing regular reports (i.e. tardiness, among others) and offenses are properly sanctioned on a timely basis.
-Annually, employees are asked to sign the Code of Ethics and Conduct Recommitment Form.
+As such everyone is required to fully comply with the Code of Conduct and Employees Discipline.
+The Human Resource Unit under Corporate Services Group monitors compliance in the Code of Conduct by preparing regular reports (i.e. tardiness, among others) and ensuring that offenses are properly sanctioned on a timely basis.
+The code including other related policies such as No Gift Policy and Anti-Sexual Harassment are disclosed, uploaded and available in the corporate website.
+Annually, employees and directors are asked to sign the Certificate of Compliance and Recommitment on the Code of Ethics.